Online Workshop: Novel Writing

 About the tutor

-Half of the allocated places are offered to Members at the discounted rate of 25% off, sold on a first come, first served basis.
+Half of the allocated places are offered to Members at the discounted rate.
 Become a Member.

 Should The Hepworth Wakefield need to cancel a workshop, your ticket will be refunded in full.